 Beware of the distraction of fancy digital tools.
 While tools like Miro, Mural, or other digital collaboration platforms can help, depending on the norms of the team, they can also be a big distraction.
 Software glitches, unfamiliar navigation, version control, accidental deletions or working over one another… all of these can interrupt engagement and put teams in a troubleshooting mindset instead of keeping them in a creative problem-solving mindset.

-✔ Practice with any and all tools you use so they can be used smoothly and have a positive affect on the experience.
+✔ Practice with any and all tools you use so they can be used smoothly and have a positive effect on the experience.

 ✔ Have a backup in mind just in case a video doesn’t play, a tool won’t open or some participants are experiencing confusion with the instructions and use.